Awesome: Video Game Levels A To F

 - Jolly Roger's Lagoon.
 Such a beautifully designed level; an above water section with a charming town, with some very funny residents and an underwater level that lets you explore Atlantis!
 Almost let down by an irritating boss, but a masterclass in doing underwater levels.
 It also avoids one of the most hated aspects of underwater levels by removing the Oxygen Meter and letting you swim for as long as you want.
 And the submarine transformation, which is awesome incarnate.
 You can fire infinite torpedos, move very quickly, and defeat enemies just by using your sonic ping.

-- [[Hailfire Peaks.]]
-Half Lethal Lava Land and half Slippey Slideyice World.
+- Hailfire Peaks.
+Half Lethal Lava Land and half Slippy-Slidey Ice World.
 Features TWO boss battles against dragons.

-- [[Everything's Better with Dinosaurs Terrydactyland.]
-Seriously, this level is just a lot of fun, with plenty of things to do, a badass boss battle, and a mountain that's fun to climb.
+- Terrydactyland Seriously, this level is just a lot of fun, with plenty of things to do, a badass boss battle, and a mountain that's fun to climb.

 - Cloud Cuckooland.
 This level is home to the best transformation: the bumblebee.
 It's pretty much like the aerial equivalent of the sub from Jolly Roger's Lagoon.
 The scenery is damn cool, because it's a world made of floating islands.
 You can see the Isle 'O' Hags down below.
 And it's the last level before the finale.